 During his time in Japan, he stated that he helped build a dry dock at a shipyard.
 It was so cold that the POWs took paper cement sacks for insulation.

-Since he had been scheduled to be sent to Mukden, Manchuria, Frank was boarded onto another ship, the Otaro Maru and arrived in Pusan, Korea, on April 25, 1945.
+Since he had been scheduled to be sent to Mukden, Manchuria, Frank was boarded onto another ship, the Otaro Maru, and arrived in Pusan, Korea, on April 25, 1945.
 From there, he was sent to Mukden by train and arrived there on April 29.
+When he arrived at Hoten Camp, he was issued a new POW number which was 1982.
 With the arrival of the new POWs, the rations were cut for the POWs already there.
 This resulted in resentment by the original POWs toward the new arrivals.